< Previous standard ^ Up a level ^ Next standard >

 ISO/IEC 27034-4 — Information technology — Security techniques — Application security — Part 4: Application security validation [cancelled]

-• Status: the part 4 project was stopped and resurrected several times following objections from CASCO (ISO’s Conformity ASsessment COmmittee), before eventually being cancelled.
+- Status: the part 4 project was stopped and resurrected several times following objections from CASCO (ISO’s Conformity ASsessment COmmittee), before eventually being buried for good.

 ISO/IEC 27034-5:2017 — Information technology — Security techniques — Application security — Part 5: Protocols and application security controls data structure (first edition)

-• Abstract: part 5 ”outlines and explains the minimal set of essential attributes of ASCs and details the activities and roles of the Application Security Life Cycle Reference Model (ASLCRM).”
+- Abstract: part 5 ”outlines and explains the minimal set of essential attributes of ASCs and details the activities and roles of the Application Security Life Cycle Reference Model (ASLCRM).”
+[Source: ISO/IEC 27034-5:2017]

 ISO/IEC TS 27034-5-1:2018 — Information technology — Security techniques — Application security — Part 5-1: Protocols and application security controls data structure, XML schemas (first edition)

-• Abstract: part 5 dash 1 “defines XML Schemas that implement the minimal set of information requirements and essential attributes of ASCs and the activities and roles of the Application Security Life Cycle Reference Model (ASLCRM) from [part 5].”
+- Abstract: part 5 dash 1 “defines XML Schemas that implement the minimal set of information requirements and essential attributes of ASCs and the activities and roles of the Application Security Life Cycle Reference Model (ASLCRM) from ISO/IEC 27034-5.”
+[Source: ISO/IEC 27034-5-1:2018]

-• Status: part 5 dash 1 was published in 2018 as a Technical Specification and confirmed unchanged in 2021. *
+- Status: the first edition of part 5-1 was published a Technical Specification in 2018 and confirmed unchanged in 2021.*

 ISO/IEC 27034-6:2016 — Information technology — Security techniques — Application security — Part 6: Case studies (first edition)

-• Abstract: “provides usage examples of ASCs for specific applications.
+- Abstract: part 6 “provides usage examples of ASCs for specific applications.
 NOTE Herein specified ASCs are provided for explanation purposes only and the audience is encouraged to create their own ASCs to assure the application security.”
+[Source: ISO/IEC 27034-6:2016]

 ISO/IEC 27034-7:2018 — Information technology — Security techniques — Application security — Part 7: Assurance prediction framework (first edition)

-• Abstract: ”describes the minimum requirements when the required activities specified by an Application Security Control (ASC) are replaced with a Prediction Application Security Rationale (PASR).
+- Abstract: part 7 ”describes the minimum requirements when the required activities specified by an Application Security Control (ASC) are replaced with a Prediction Application Security Rationale (PASR).
 The ASC mapped to a PASR define the Expected Level of Trust for a subsequent application.
-In the context of an Expected Level of Trust, there is always an original application where the project team performed the activities of the indicated ASC to achieve an Actual Level of Trust.”
+In the context of an Expected Level of Trust, there is always an original application where the project team performed the activities of the indicated ASC to achieve an Actual Level of Trust.
+The use of Prediction Application Security Rationales (PASRs), defined by this document, is applicable to project teams which have a defined Application Normative Framework (ANF) and an original application with an Actual Level of Trust.
+Predictions relative to aggregation of multiple components or the history of the developer in relation to other applications is outside the scope of this document.”
+[Source: ISO/IEC 27034-7:2018]

-• Personal comment: the language in part 7 is formal and stilted in style (e.g. “An application security claim is a claim that the application team implemented certain security controls and those controls mitigate specific security risks to an acceptable level.
+- Personal comment: the language in part 7 is decidedly formal and stilted (e.g. “An application security claim is a claim that the application team implemented certain security controls and those controls mitigate specific security risks to an acceptable level.
 A security prediction is the transfer of confidence in the original claim to a claim that the same security controls are also present in a subsequent version of the application and mitigate, to the same acceptable level, the same specific security risks.” - got that?).
+It’s about as far from from ISO’s version of plain English as it is possible to go.

 Personal comments

-* In mid-2023, it was proposed to update the entire 27034 suite of standards.
-The structure and focus of the multi-part standard is under discussion e.g. making it more relevant and useful for SMEs, and better aligned with other software engineering standards.
+* In 2023, it was proposed to update the entire ISO/IEC 27034 suite of standards.
+The structure and focus of the multi-part standard could be modified, making it more relevant and useful for SMEs, and better aligned with other software engineering standards.

 All parts of the standard should conform with JTC 1/SC 17’s standards on software engineering, plus relevant ISO27k standards, and the terminology should align with the ISO 31000 series.